walb-linux/walb-tools/doc/server-config.md

 For detail options, use `-h` option of server executables, or see `get_server_args()` function of `python/walb/walb.py`.

+If you use thin provisioning (dm-thinp), add `-tp THINPOOL_NAME` option to walb-archive command line.

 You should start server processes in order of archives, proxies, and storages.
 Since proxy servers will connect archive servers in the background,